 TIPS AND TRICKS FOR MAKING GOOD VEGAN MERINGUES

-As with my egg based basic meringues there are a number of tips and tricks that will help you making these vegan meringues:
+As with my egg-based basic meringues there are a number of tips and tricks that will help you making these vegan meringues:

 - Make sure your bowl and mixing tools are very clean.
 It has been suggested to rub half a cut lemon over the mixing bowl to ensure all the fats are removed.
 You probably don't need to go to that length but do make sure your bowl and tools are clean and dry.

 - Low and slow is the way to go when it comes to cooking these vegan meringues.
 Good meringues take time.
 Use your lowest oven setting, (mine is 212°F (100°C)) but go lower for longer if you can.
-Once cooked and you have check on them close the oven door and leave them to cool completely in the oven for maximum crispness.
+Once cooked and you have checked on them close the oven door and leave them to cool completely in the oven for maximum crispness.

-Can I make other flavoured aquafaba meringues?
+Can I make other flavored aquafaba meringues?

 Aquafaba: is the liquid you get from cooking chickpeas and other legumes in.
-Its easiest to get by draining a tin of chickpeas and keeping the liquid.
+It's easiest to get by draining a tin of chickpeas and keeping the liquid.

 Castor sugar: for both taste and crunch.
 Castor sugar gives a clean taste to the meringues.
-You can use regular white sugar if you don't have castor sugar.
+You can use regular granulated sugar if you don't have castor sugar.
 You could also experiment with brown sugar but I recommend measuring by weight as brown the amount of brown sugar can vary wildly if measuring by cup.